Kossay-Zemzem/SpringBoot-Backend-DatabaseAuth-Log4J/README.md

 **Tools** : Postman

+> [!NOTE]
-> ℹ️ This backend was tested with Postman and as well as a basic Angular Front end to ensure cookies were properly working with the browser as well as ensure the CORS configuration works.
+>  This backend was tested with Postman and as well as a basic Angular Front end to ensure cookies were properly working with the browser as well as ensure the CORS configuration works.

 ##  API Endpoints